NewcastleRSE/beeing-human-web/src/routes/(sections)/music/butler-composer-rationale/butler-composer-rationale.md

 Charles Butler was a prolific reader but a very selective composer.
-He wrote only two surviving pieces: *Melissomelos*, which appeared in two editions of *Feminine Monarchie* (1623 and 1634) and the *Dial-Song*, which appeared only the 1636 *Principles of Musick* where it is attributed to the otherwise-unknown 'W. Syddael'.[^1] In both cases Butler set out to achieve particular aims. *Melissomelos* both illustrates and reflects upon the behaviour of bees as they prepare to
+He wrote only two surviving pieces: *Melissomelos*, which appeared in two editions of *Feminine Monarchie* (1623 and 1634) and the *Dial-Song*, which appeared only in the 1636 *Principles of Musick* where it is attributed to the otherwise-unknown 'W. Syddael'.[^1] In both cases Butler set out to achieve particular aims. *Melissomelos* both illustrates and reflects upon the behaviour of bees as they prepare to